AJIXuMuK/AJIXuMuK.github.io/_posts/2020-10-01-attending-in-person-event.md

 ### Airports
 ![Burbank Airport, source: https://latimes.com](./assets/images/posts/2020/2020-10-01-burbank-airport.jpg)<br />
 All three airports look clean and "sanitized".
 I could even smell the sanitizer here and there.
 All people were wearing masks, except of those who were eating/drinking in cafes/restaurants.
 Sanitizing stations are located everywhere: near seats, restrooms, cafes, etc.<br />
-And, as currently, there are not so many passengers, it was pretty easy to practice social distancing.
+And, as currently, there are not so many passengers, it was pretty easy to practice social distancing.<br />
+The only concerning aspect - I didn't notice temperature checks.
 ### Flights
 ![American Airlines, image source: https://aa.com](./assets/images/posts/2020/2020-10-01-aa.png)<br />
 For the first leg (Burbank - Dallas) the aircraft was Boeing 737-800 - 3 rows of seats each side.<br />